Dr Helen Gittos

 History

-• Teaching: I teach undergraduate papers on the Middle Ages, including History of the British Isles I (c.3001087) and History of the British Isles II (10421330).
-I also teach the first-year papers General History I: 370900 (The Transformation of the Ancient World) and The Age of Bede, and the second-year paper Anglo-Saxon Archaeology.
-At graduate level, I supervise students working on Anglo-Saxon England and medieval church history and would be happy to hear from students wishing to work on related topics.
+- Teaching: I teach undergraduate papers on the Middle Ages, including History of the British Isles I (c.300−1087) and History of the British Isles II (1042−1330).
+I also teach the first-year papers European and World History I: 370 – 900 (The Transformation of the Ancient World) and The Age of Bede, and the second-year paper Anglo-Saxon Archaeology, as well as the methods papers, Approaches to History and Disciplines of History.
+At graduate level, I supervise students working on the Masters in Medieval History and Medieval Studies and supervise doctoral students working on topics relating to my research interests.